bentonstark/py-hsm/README.md

 - OpenDNSSEC SoftHSM 2.2.0

 ## Installation Prerequisites
-- Python 3.5.x
+- Python 3.x
+- enum34 is required if Python version less than 3.4 ($ pip install enum34)
 - libhsm.so https://github.com/bentonstark/libhsm

-**virtualenv** can be used to create an isolated Python 3.5.x environment if 3.5.x is not available on your system.
+**pyenv** and optionally **virtualenv** can be used to create an isolated Python 3.5.x environment if 3.5.x is not available on your system.
 If there is enough demand requests, future versions may be back support Python 2.7.x

 ## Tested Platforms
 - Fedora 25